 The third edition of OFF-Biennale Budapest, INHALE!, takes the seminal political poem “A Breath of Air!” by 20th-century Hungarian poet Attila József as its starting point.
 “A Breath of Air!,” cried the poet and along with him cried all those who felt the social-political atmosphere tighten around them in the 1930s.
 “A Breath of Air!,” we cry today when surveillance is taking on global proportions, social inequalities are greater than ever, and all of these are accompanied by a new peril: beneath the looming shadow of the climate catastrophe, inhaling fresh air has become the privilege of a select few.

-When we chose the 1935 poem “A Breath of Air!” by the acclaimed Hungarian poet Attila József as our point of departure for the third edition of OFF-Biennale, little did we know what new layers of meaning our title would gain throughout the year 2020.
+When we chose the 1935 poem “A Breath of Air!” as our point of departure for the third edition of OFF-Biennale, originally planned for Spring 2020, little did we know what new layers of meaning our title would gain throughout the year 2020.
 Nor did we suspect that we would have to postpone the biennale by an entire year on account of a global pandemic.
 Since then we have witnessed the agony of millions fighting for their lives gasping for air.
-Meanwhile the outcry “I can’t breathe!”—the last words of Eric Garner, Javier Ambler, Manuel Ellis, Elijah McClain and George Floyd, the African American people killed in the course of brutal police action – has become one of the most important slogans of the Black Lives Matter movement.
+Meanwhile the outcry “I can’t breathe!”—the last words of Eric Garner, Javier Ambler, Manuel Ellis, Elijah McClain, and George Floyd, killed in the US by brutal police–violence—has become one of the most important slogans of the Black Lives Matter movement.